 Disclosure of Confidential Information to Third Parties

-In instances where a third party presents a release of information form to Counseling Services signed by a former client, the Director or her designee will attempt to contact the former client to ensure that her/his signature for release of information is valid and to discuss the nature and scope of information that the client wants to be released, prior to releasing any information to the third party.
+In instances where a third party presents a release of information form to CAPS signed by a former client, the Director or her designee will attempt to contact the former client to ensure that their signature for release of information is valid and to discuss the nature and scope of information that the client wants to be released, prior to releasing any information to the third party.

 In instances where a client's record is being subpoenaed, the Director is responsible for verifying that the subpoena is legitimate.
 If the subpoena is legitimate, the Director will attempt to contact the client to confirm that they want their records released.
 The record will be reviewed to determine the information which can be released and information (e.g., records from an outside agency) which may not be released.
 The Director or her designee will then copy the appropriate information from the record and send it to the requesting party.

 In instances of a court order for release of records, CAPS will attempt to contact the client to discuss the nature and scope of information being requested.
 If there is information in the record which is not deemed relevant to the nature of the court case, the Director or her designee will attempt to discuss the release of record with the judge to request that irrelevant portions of the record not be released.